Ermiopia2034/Resume_Analyzer_AI/README.md

 2.  **Review Environment Variables:**
     This project includes a pre-configured `.env` file for ease of testing.
 Please review this file to ensure the values are correct for your environment, especially your `GOOGLE_AI_API_KEY`.

-3.  **Place the n8n Workflow:**
-    Place your exported n8n workflow file at `n8n-data/workflows/resume_analyzer.json`.
-Ensure the webhook ID in your `N8N_WEBHOOK_URL` matches the production webhook in this file.

 ## Running the Application